Search by Keyword

 Interestingly, their final live performance on August 29th, 1966 at Candlestick Park included "She's A Woman" as their second song, starting immediately after their opening number, "Rock And Roll Music," concluded.
 As detailed in Keith Badman's book "The Beatles Off The Record," the group's press officer Tony Barrow recalls: "There was a sort of end of term spirit thing going on, and there was also this kind of feeling amongst all of us around The Beatles, that this might just be the last concert that they will ever do.
 I remember Paul, casually, at the very last minute, saying, 'Have you got your cassette recorder with you?' and I said, 'Yes, of course.'
 Paul then said, 'Tape it, will you?
 Tape the show,' which I did, literally just holding the microphone up in the middle of the field.
 As a personal souvenir of the occasion, it was a very nice thing to have."
 Even though Tony Barrow insists that he only made one copy of the tape, which he had locked in a drawer in his London office, and gave the original to Paul, this recording has been available on bootleg releases throughout the years.

-The Beatles also touched on "She's A Woman" on January 10th, 1969 at Twickenham Film Studios while rehearsing for what became their "Let It Be" album and film.
+The Beatles then returned to the song "She's A Woman," if only momentarily, on January 10th, 1969 at Twickenham Film Studios while rehearsing for what became their "Let It Be" album and film.
 This version, of course, never saw an official release.

 There apparently was another stereo mix of the song made some time around 1981 since it has surfaced on the British "Beatles EPs Collection" in 1981 and its counterpart on compact disc in 1991.
 The differences here were a punchier vocal delivery and, interestingly, a count-in by Paul which only was heard on the master tape before this time.